bandoos/yosov3/README.md

 A simple CLI application using `click` shows how the client wrapper can be used.

 see help via `$ python -m yosoclient.cli --help`.

+# CVLIB race condition

+while testing the server under high load via `locust` i found what is probably a race condition in `cvlib.detect_common_objects`.

+I hence copied and refactored their code into `yoso.model.my_model` such that a DetectionModel class is available that with a threading lock guarding the `detect_common_objects` method.